 "A complaint is a statement of dissatisfaction regarding the unsatisfactory delivery of a product or service offered by Council or the unsatisfactory conduct of Council officers.
 A complaint may be received in person, over the phone or by written or documented communication including electronic communication."

 A Complaint should not be confused with an action request.
-For example: - ago and nothing had been done, then this constitutes a complaint.
+For example: -

 A person may phone and request a pothole in a road be repaired.